eslamdyab21/AMRs-in-Warehouse-Systems/Graduation-Project-Documentation/Data/database-servers@36.md

             ```
 <hr>

-To summarize, here's a table that shows the time (in msec) of each statement for the three servers:
+To summarize, here's a table that shows the time (in msec) of each statement for the 3 servers:

 <ul>